 The unpredictable nature of managing someone else’s world and medical condition often feels beyond the caregiver’s control.
 However, controlling the situation remains their responsibility.
 Battling emotions like fear, anxiety, anger, and frustration can overwhelm a caregiver given the chance.
 These emotions threaten to rise to the surface as the caregiver struggles to fight against letting go of their dreams and losing themselves to caregiving responsibilities.
 Keeping their sanity at times means keeping their emotions tightly under their control, thus, preventing their despair from descending on others.

 Then, one day, whether from exhaustion or a song heard over the radio, the weight of their unstable block tower built to hold the emotions inside, shifts.
 They lose the battle.
 All the blocks they so carefully constructed come tumbling down.
 At that moment, grief for the life left behind hits them.
-The reality and finality of their circumstances hit home.
+The reality and finality of their circumstances hits home.
 This life they live belongs to someone else.
-Somewhere along the way, their life got lost.
+Somewhere along the way, they lost their life.

 Emotions Constantly Present

 Emotions are a constant companion for a caregiver.
-In the early days, emotions focused on current events because circumstances changed rapidly.
-Days were filled with feelings of fear, hope, dread, anxiety, grief, or relief based on the latest news update.
-However, as time progressed and the shock wore off, fatigue became the dominate obstacle as short-term recovery evolved into long-term caregiving.
+In the early days, emotions focus on current events because circumstances change rapidly.
+Feelings of fear, hope, dread, anxiety, grief, or relief dominate the day based on the latest news update.
+However, as time progresses and the shock wears off, fatigue becomes the dominant obstacle as short-term recovery evolves into long-term caregiving.

-Over time, the emotions became about fear.
+Over time, the emotions become about fear.
 “Can I sustain this pace.”
 “How will I endure another sleepless night.”
 “How will I pay for this?”
 How much longer can I stay out of work before I lose my job?”
 Anger, resentment, guilt, disappointment, and depression become frequent companions.
-Plus the further away from the initial date of the crisis, the less outside support remains available.
+Plus, the further away from the initial date of the crisis, the less outside support remains available.